Shahnawax/AER-CNN-KERAS/README.md

 ## AER-CNN-KERAS
 This project is a proof of the concept implementation of a Convolutioinal Neural Network (`CNN`) based implementation of Audio Event Recognition (`AER`) in KERAS.
-Keep in mind that it is the first version by the author and is more like an over night build.
+Keep in mind that it is the first version by the author.
 As it is, it is not the best model available for this prupose.
 The work on the model is under progress and any refinements will be updated on the repository.

 ### Tools Required